aanchal4/draft-timestamp-implmentation-advice/draft-aanchal-time-implementation-guidance.md

 ## POSIX

 POSIX defines a system C API function which may provide native time:
-`clock_gettime()`, when used with a `clock_id` of `CLOCK_MONOTONIC` (when
+`clock_gettime()`, when used with a `clock_id` of `CLOCK_MONOTONIC`.

-supported by the system).
-POSIX does not make a distinction between raw time and adjusted raw time in the definition of this function.
-Beware that, with some systems, `CLOCK_MONOTONIC` deliveres adjusted raw time and that `CLOCK_MONOTONIC_RAW` needs to be used as `clock_id` to get unadjusted raw time.
-Non-POSIX systems may provide different APIs
+Note that on some systems `CLOCK_MONOTONIC` is still influenced by an external time source (for syntonizing the clock rate) and `CLOCK_MONITONIC_RAW` needs to be used for clock values not influenced by an external time source and not susceptible for time-shifting attacks.

 ## Microsoft Window